pmarella2/RoleBot/README.md

-# SortingHat: an extension to RoleBot: a open source role management discord bot (Proof of concept)
+# SortingHat: an extension to RoleBot: a open source role management discord bot (Proof of Concept)

 ## **Requirements:**